-Over the last several years, many US importers have called me after learning that they are facing liability for antidumping and countervailing duties on a number of different products.
-These duties can be in the millions of dollars, even though the importers simply did not know that the products they were importing were covered by US antidumping and countervailing duty orders.
-Far too few companies realize that they can be held liable for duties for importing products into the United States.
+Over the last several years, many US importers have called me after learning they are facing liability for antidumping and countervailing duties on a number of different products.
+These duties can be in the millions of dollars, even though the importers did not know the products they were importing were covered by US antidumping and countervailing duty orders.
+Too few companies realize they can be held liable for duties for importing products into the United States.

-If you were an importer of solar rechargers for RV units are you aware that your product is covered by the US antidumping order on solar cells from China?
-If you were importing curtain walls/the sides of buildings, auto parts, geodesic domes, and lighting equipment, do you know that all of those products were covered by US antidumping and countervailing duty orders against aluminum extrusions?
+If you were an importer of solar rechargers for RV units are you aware your product is covered by the US antidumping order on solar cells from China?
+If you were importing curtain walls/the sides of buildings, auto parts, geodesic domes, and lighting equipment, do you know all these products are covered by US antidumping and countervailing duty orders against aluminum extrusions?

 The US presently has more than 130 antidumping and countervailing duty orders against China and hundreds of additional such orders against imports from other countries.
 The orders against Chinese products block more than $30 billion in imports and they can stay in place for 5 to 30 years.
 The orders can also expand to cover downstream products, such as curtain walls, solar cell consumer products, and gardening equipment.